-Innovation leadership – breaking free from orthodox thinking to invent the future like Apple
+Innovation leadership means inventing the future like Apple

 Many business leaders aspire to achieve innovation leadership.
 This means doing what Apple repeatedly demonstrated under Steve Jobs – that the best way to predict the future is to invent it.